 Personal Medical Leave

-Houston employment lawyers Kalandra Wheeler, Robert J. Wiley, and Julie St. John represent Houston workers who need leave in order to covalence and recover or have been retaliated against because of their usage of such leave.
+Houston employment lawyers Kalandra Wheeler and Robert J. Wiley represent Houston workers who need leave in order to covalence and recover or have been retaliated against because of their usage of such leave.
 We understand that you are not in this situation by choice and that the last thing you want to do is worry about your job.
 In such a case you need a team of attorneys that will fight for you.

 Under both federal and state law, an employer may be required to grant employees leave.
 For example, under the Family Medical Leave Act (“FMLA”), if you are a qualified employee that works for a covered employer you may be eligible to receive up to 12 weeks of unpaid time off in one calendar year.